Biggy54321/libthreads-C/README.md

 * Implementing **thread-specific-storage** which allows the global objects hold data specific to each user thread.
 * Implementing **wrappers** for the **system calls**, as using **glibc** wrappers causes the library to crash.
 Implementing the wrappers compatible with our library will allow us to introduce **thread cancellation** to the library.
 * Improving the **error checking** of the library.
 Currently no error checking is done in the utilities used by the library.
 The errors are asserted in the utility routines.

+## Note

+The library can be used on 64 bit systems only, as it uses a hardware feature which is specific to 64 bit systems.

 ## Usage